meg768/rpi-display/raspberry/README.md

-# Setting up the Raspberry
+# Setting up the Raspberry PI

 This assumes you are using the image 2015-05-05-raspbian-wheezy.img.
-You may find it here: https://www.raspberrypi.org/downloads/raspbian
+You may find it here: https://www.raspberrypi.org/downloads/raspbian.
+This also assumes you have copied the image to a micro SD card.
+I used **Pi Filler** since I am using a Mac, but other options may be available for Windows users.
+This also assumes you have some kind of communication between your PC/Mac and your Raspberry.
+I used **Lan Scan Pro** for Mac to discover the IP address of your RPI.

 ## Expand SD card size

+The first thing to do is to expand the file size of the SD card.
+Enter the following

 	$ sudo raspi-config

 ## Enable Wi-fi

+This is optional but I wanted my RPI to be wireless.
+I used a D-Link DWA-121 that worked out of the box.
 Edit the file **/etc/network/interfaces** file

 	$ sudo nano /etc/network/interfaces